 In a Chapter 13 bankruptcy, the process is different.
 How much debt is actually paid will vary depending upon your circumstances and your budget.
 You make regular (usually monthly) payments over a 3 - 5 year period.
 At the end of the term of the bankruptcy, any remaining amount will be discharged.
 There are also big advantages in this form of bankruptcy.
 For example, if you have overdue mortgage payments, you have the ability to keep your property and pay these payments off over the period of the bankruptcy.
 Another advantage is that either the interest on the overdue obligations will be -0- or very much less than you are currently dealing with.

-No matter what your situation is, we have solutions that could work for you.
+No matter what your situation is, our Bend bankruptcy attorney has solutions that could work for you.
 You are given the opportunity to be free from a large portion of your debts through bankruptcy under the federal bankruptcy laws.
-We are here to guide you through the process and to make sure you get the most out of filing for bankruptcy.
+We are here to guide you through the debt discharge process and to make sure you get the most out of filing for bankruptcy.